nicolaschotard/Clusters/docs/source/data.rst

    :alt: Data table construction
    :align: center

-For each filter ``f``, an Astropy Table is create for all available patches ``p1``, ``p2``, etc. Since we have the same amount of patches for all filters, which contain the exact same amount of sources, all table (1,p), (2,p), etc., created from a patch will be of the same size for all filter.
-The Astropy Tables created from all individual filters/pathes set will then be verticaly stacked.
-This means that if we respecively have ``N1``, ``N2`` and ``N3`` sources for the patches 1, 2 and 3, the output table will contains ``N1`` + ``N2`` + ``N3`` sources.
+For each filter ``f``, an Astropy Table is created for all available patches ``p1``, ``p2``, etc. Since we have the same number of patches for all filters, which contain the exact same number of sources, all table (1,p), (2,p), etc., created from a patch will be of the same size for all filter.
+The Astropy Tables created from all individual filters/patches set will then be vertically stacked.
+This means that if we respectively have ``N1``, ``N2`` and ``N3`` sources for the patches 1, 2 and 3, the output table will contains ``N1`` + ``N2`` + ``N3`` sources.
 After the first stack, we end up with one table per filter, all containing the same number of sources.
-These per-filter tables are finaly stacked together to form the final table shown on the right-hand side of the diagram.
+These per-filter tables are finally stacked together to form the final table shown on the right-hand side of the diagram.

 --------